kitnil/awesome/README.md

 - [mr-provisioner](https://github.com/mr-provisioner/mr-provisioner) - Bare metal provisioning tool
 - [elasticdriver](https://github.com/YaroslavGaponov/elasticdriver) - access to ElasticSearch via Filesystem API
 - [elasticsearch-dump](https://github.com/taskrabbit/elasticsearch-dump) - Import and export tools for elasticsearch
-- [sotoki](https://github.com/openzim/sotoki) - StackOverflow to Kiwix: Script to create a Zim of StackExchange websites.
+- [sotoki](https://github.com/openzim/sotoki) - Create a ZIM of StackExchange websites
 - [learn-react-app](https://github.com/tyroprogrammer/learn-react-app) - Application that will help you learn React fundamentals.
 Install this application locally - there's tutorial, code snippets and exercises.
 The main objective of this project is to help you get off the ground with React!
 - [flexsearch](https://github.com/nextapps-de/flexsearch) - Next-Generation full text search library for Browser and Node.js
 - [ymacs](https://github.com/mishoo/ymacs) - Ymacs is an^W the most Emacs-like code/text editor for the Web